specdb/specdb/docs/private.rst

 Meta parameter file
 -------------------

-Every dataset in `specdb` must include a meta table and there is a required set of columns (see :doc:`meta`) for the list and descriptions.
+Every group in `specdb` includes a meta table and there is a required set of columns (see :doc:`meta`) for the list and descriptions.

-The code can automatically generated the meta table from the data files, but it highly recommended that you guide this process by providing a meta parameter file in each branch of the tree.
+The code can automatically generate the meta table from the data files alone, but it is highly recommended that you guide this process by providing a meta parameter file in each branch of the tree.
 It must be a JSON file and it must end in _meta.json.

 Here is an example file::